bbauska/JS-InterviewQuestions-JS/README.md

 <h3>86: What do scripts placed in the <head> part of an HTML document do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Scripts placed in the <head> section usually define functions that are to be called by other code and/or declare and initialize variables used by other code.
+<p>Scripts placed in the <head> section usually define functions that are to be
+called by other code and/or declare and initialize variables used by other code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>87: What do scripts placed in the <body> part of an HTML document do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Scripts placed in the <body> part of a document can do everything that those placed in a <head> section of the document do.
-They can also manipulate document elements that appear before the script.
+<p>Scripts placed in the <body> part of a document can do everything that
+those placed in a <head> section of the document do.
+They can also manipulate document elements that appear before the script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>88: When does browser trigger the onload event?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The browser triggers the onload event and executes any registered JavaScript code under the following scenarios:
+<p>The browser triggers the onload event and executes any registered
+JavaScript code under the following scenarios:</p>
-a) Once the document has been parsed,
+<p>a) Once the document has been parsed,<br>
-b) All scripts were executed and
+b) All scripts were executed and<br>
-c) All auxiliary content has finished loading.
+c) All auxiliary content has finished loading.</p>

-For all the major browsers (except IE), the JavaScript onload event does not trigger when the page loads as a result of a Back button operation.
-Rather
+<p>For all the major browsers (except IE), the JavaScript onload event does not

-the event is triggered only when the page is loaded.
+trigger when the page loads as a result of a Back button operation.
+Rather the event is triggered only when the page is loaded.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>89: When does the onunload event trigger and what does it do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The onunload event triggers after the user navigates away from the web page giving the code on that page a final chance to run; the onunload event enables the possibility to undo effects of your onload handler or scripts in the web page.
+<p>The onunload event triggers after the user navigates away from the web page giving the
+code on that page a final chance to run; the onunload event enables the possibility to undo effects of your onload handler or scripts in the web page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>90: How can we read or write a file in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Client-side JavaScript does not provide any way to read, write or delete files or directories on the client computer.
-This is also a security aspect – with no File object and no file access functions, a JavaScript program cannot delete a user's data.
+<p>Client-side JavaScript does not provide any way to read, write or delete
+files or directories on the client computer.
+This is also a security aspect – with no File object and no file access functions, a JavaScript program cannot delete a user's data.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>91: Explain about “cross-site scripting”.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Cross Site Scripting (XSS) is called as the name of a security issue where the hacker or attacker injects the scripts or HTML tags into a website.
+<p>Cross Site Scripting (XSS) is called as the name of a security issue where
+the hacker or attacker injects the scripts or HTML tags into a website.
-Even though defending XSS attack is a job for server-side script developers, the JavaScript programmers should also be aware of cross site scripting and defend against this attack.
+Even though defending XSS attack is a job for server-side script developers, the JavaScript programmers should also be aware of cross site scripting and defend against this attack.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>92: What are JavaScript timers?
 Give examples and explain one of them.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-It is very important for any programming environment to have the ability to schedule code to be executed at some point in the future.
+<p>It is very important for any programming environment to have the ability to
+schedule code to be executed at some point in the future.
 Client-side JavaScript provides some global functions like: setTimeout(), clearTimeout(), setInterval(), clearInterval().
 For example setTimeout()